-Now, Jean had revealed herself to be so spiteful that she’d even rather hang out with Tony and Dave than with him; Andy had experienced all manner of strange things while he’d been at Lansfield Hall and he was convinced that they were pulling pranks on him.
-He felt furious with Tony, whom he’d hated from the very moment they’d met, but he just felt sad whenever he thought of Jean.
+After their latest argument, however, Jean hadn’t gone to Kevin for comfort.
+She’d gone to that asshole, Tony White, and that new crackpot of a production worker, Dave.
+Andy had seen and heard all kinds of irritatingly weird things during their short time at Lansfield Hall, and he was convinced that the three of them were playing pranks on him.
+He felt furious with Tony, whom he’d hated from the very moment they’d met, but he just felt miserable whenever he thought of Jean.

 “Andy!
 Talk!”
 The irritating guy whose name began with a T interrupted his train of thought.
-He was using polite words, but his facial expression behind the camera screamed ‘open your fucking mouth!’
+His voice remained calm, but his facial expression screamed ‘open your fucking mouth!’

 “All right!
 All RIGHT!”

-Andy gave one last fruitless tug at his makeshift head camera and slipped seamlessly into character.
+Andy gave one last fruitless tug at his makeshift camera and slipped seamlessly into character.

 “Hey.
 I’m out in the garden of the mansion, right next to the tree where- OW!
 Mother of fuck!”
 Andy suddenly yelled, tearing his hand out of the freezing grasp of whoever- wait.

-Andy turned round, cradling his throbbing hand, but saw nobody in the darkness of the barren orchard.
-Before he could get too confused, though, he spotted the producer coming into view around the corner of the house.
+Andy turned around, cradling his throbbing hand, but saw nobody in the darkness of the barren orchard.
+Then, he spotted the producer coming into view around the corner of the house.

-“How’s everything going, Andy?” the newcomer bellowed in a commanding voice that seemed to ripple from all corners of the garden.
-Andy had had his job here longer than Tony or Jean, and he liked to think that because of this, the producer appreciated him a little more.
+“How’s everything going, Andy?”
+His boss bellowed in a commanding voice that seemed to ripple from all corners of the garden.
+Andy had been working with the producer for far longer than Tony or Jean, and he liked to think that because of this, he was appreciated a little more.
 In reality, though, the only person that either man seemed to appreciate was himself.

-“Good, good,” said the producer, stepping backwards onto a paving slab that wobbled significantly under his weight, as if it had been yanked from under his foot.
+“Good, good.”
+The producer stepped backwards onto a paving slab that wobbled significantly under his weight, as if it had been yanked from under his foot.

 Ah, so it IS Travis.